- Red Lion

 ku.oc.gnikeneerg@6607(0121) 429 1184

-Busy, open-plan, community pub dominated by a central bar.
-Sports screens scattered throughout as live matches are often shown.
-Attentive, CAMRA-friendly staff serve an interesting range of nationally sourced real ales.
-There is a large function room upstairs with a wooden floor for which enquiries are welcome.
+Busy open-plan community local dominated by a central bar, with sports screens scattered throughout - live matches are often shown.
+Attentive staff serve an interesting range of nationally sourced real ales and up to two bag-in-box real ciders.
+There is a large wooden-floored function room upstairs, available to hire.
 Affordable classic pub food is served.
-Attracts a diverse clientele spanning all age groups.
-Up to two bag-in-box real ciders are also sold.
+The pub attracts a diverse clientele spanning all age groups.

 8 Hagley Road West